This Article first appeared on CFA News october 14, 2020 and has since been updated

-Zindzi Harley (BA in Arts Administration, minor in Art History) is pursuing an MA in Museum Studies at the University of the Arts while working as Program Coordinator for Past Present Projects in Philadelphia.
-This past summer Harley participated remotely with Studio Museum Harlem in their first-ever Museum Professionals Seminar, a four-week intensive offered to a small cohort of promising students.
+In the summer of 2020, Harley participated remotely with Studio Museum Harlem in their first-ever Museum Professionals Seminar, a four-week intensive offered to a small cohort of promising students.
 Additionally, she curated her first project in Philadelphia, Distant Memory, a dual installation located in the historic textile capital, Fabric Row.

 Zindzi enjoys contributing to various publications and recently authored an article for Magic & Melanin Magazine that discusses the importance the of decolonization in modern day museums.
 In her free time, Zindzi is not only a curator but social justice advocate and activist working to bring marginalized creative voices to the forefront.
 In her most recent campaign Volumn ON with Hollister Co., Zindzi sheds light on the ongoing pandemic of racial injustice in America while amplifying BIPOC voices.

-Recently, the College of Fine Arts caught up with Zindzi to talk about the impact of her work.
+The College of Fine Arts caught up with Zindzi to talk about the impact of her work in the fall of 2020.
+Since our interview, Zindzi has accepted the position of Assistant Curator at the African American Museum in Philadelphia.

 The opportunity that the Studio Museum offered to the small but diverse cohort of students working across the United States as art laborers was not only empowering but enriching.
 I had never engaged with so many talented young Black professionals in the museum field especially coming from academia.
 This is simply due to the fact that representation is sparse in the fine arts and especially in institutionalized spaces such as museums, galleries etc.